gazaskygeeks/code-academy/pre-requisites/04-project.md

 ## Introduction

-Your website is your application.
-You need to tell us about yourself and why you are applying for this program.
-Your website also needs to demonstrate your capabilities in HTML and CSS.
+Well done on learning all the basics of HTML & CSS!
+Now you need to practice! :tada:

+When you signed up to do technical tasks for this application you should have received an email telling you which project has been randomly assigned to you - go and find that email to know what project to do next.
+The subject line in the email will have been GSG Code Academy Technical Tasks & Projects so search your inbox for that.
+You should also check your spam/junk filter if you cannot find it.

+If you have trouble please email the team who will be able to help codeacademy@gazaskygeeks.com

-Feel free to get creative with the implementation—as long as you meet all the criteria below you can have fun with it.
+Feel free to get creative with the implementation—as long as you meet all the criteria and have fun with it!

 ## Criteria
 ### General criteria
 Your website must meet the following criteria:

-- [ ] All code is written by you
+- [ ] All code is written by you.
 - [ ] No external libraries (e.g. no Bootstrap, React, or GitHub Pages themes, but external fonts/icons are fine).
-- [ ] Tell us about yourself and your contact information.
-- [ ] Tells us why you are applying for the program
-- [ ] Your Github repository should be public
+- [ ] Your Github repository should be public.
 - [ ] Hosted on GitHub Pages
-- [ ] Links back to the GitHub repository that contains the code for your site
-- [ ] Links to your public freeCodeCamp profile
-- [ ] Links to your CodeWars profile.
-- [ ] Present your assigned JavaScript project and any other previous works.

 ### Technical criteria